sanguinecromancer/rick-and-morty-app/README.md

 Important: It is required to have .env environmental variables in the root folder.
 I will write this file content in the email to Carla.
 The app won't work without it.

+Production build:

+from the rick-morty-client folder: npm run build

+copy everything inside the dist folder and then move them to rick-morty/public (not the client side public)

 ------FEATURES--------------